jacobkers/papylio_kers/README.md

 ## Installation

-*Advanced installation instructions can be found below*

-### Get the repository URL
-- Go to the GitLab project page https://gitlab.tudelft.nl/ivoseverins/traceanalysis and login with your TU Delft netid and password
-- Find the clone button in the top right
-- Click the button and copy the HTTPS URL

 ### Clone the repository to your computer
 - Open GitHub Desktop (Skip any login screens)
 - Click File > Clone repository
-- Go to the URL tab, paste the HTTPS URL and select the local path where you want the code to be located.
+- Go to the URL tab, paste the HTTPS URL of the repository and select the local path where you want the code to be located.
 - Click clone

 ### Add a Conda environment